Meningococcal Disease Fact Sheet

-- Living in crowded settings like college dormitories or military barracks
+- Living in crowded settings, such as college dormitories or military barracks

 - Traveling to areas outside of the United States, such as the "meningitis belt" in Africa

-- Being treated with Soliris® or who have complement component deficiency (an inherited immune disorder)
+- Being treated with the medication Soliris® or Ultomiris™, or those who have complement component deficiency (an inherited immune disorder)

 - Exposed during an outbreak